-- Put the new flapper into place and hook each ear of the flapper onto the pegs on the flush valve.
+- Put the new flapper into place and hook each ear of the flapper onto one of the pegs on the flush valve.

 - Connect the flapper chain onto the handle lever, adjusting the chain length as needed.
 When the handle lever is in the resting position, the chain should be relaxed, with a little bit of slack.
 If the chain is too tight, the flapper may not close completely.
 If the chain has too much slack, it can get caught on the flapper and prevent it from fully seating in the flush valve opening.

 - Turn the water back on by turning the shutoff valve counterclockwise all the way.

 - Test the new flapper and the chain length by flushing a couple of times and watching the flapper go up and down.